Re-Think Circular Economy!

 - Wasting the world’s raw materials and energy resources

-and therefore, accelerates the negative impacts of manufacturing on the globe’s environment.
+and therefore, accelerates the negative impacts of manufacturing and consumption on the globe’s environment.